jmyerston/hugo-diogenet/content/team members/_index.md

 **César Pernalete** is a data scientist with extensive experience in computer modeling and simulation.
 He is senior software developer at Diogenet.

-**Sydney Preston** is a student of the Classical Studies Program  at UCSD and responsible for text annotation and data cleaning.
+**Sydney Preston** is a student of the Classical Studies Program  at UCSD, responsible for text annotation and data cleaning.

-**Andrew Tracy** is a student of the Classical Studies Program at UCSD and responsible for text annotation and geoparsing.
+**Andrew Tracy** is a student of the Classical Studies Program at UCSD, responsible for text annotation and geoparsing.